District Policy Washington County School District Logo

 3.2.2.
 Students who dress or groom in a manner that demonstrates gang affiliation may be subject to suspension and/or expulsion.

 3.2.3.
-Suspension from school may occur for continued disregard for the Student Dress and Grooming Policy.
+Disciplinary interventions or suspension from school may occur for continued insubordination of directions with regards to the Student Dress and Grooming Policy.
+(Policy 2110 Safe Schools Policy; Utah Code 53G-8-210)

 3.3.
 Every school is to include the Student Dress and Grooming Policy in their student handbooks.